syncfusion/blazor-docs/src/inplace-editor/in-place-editor/how-to/custom-animation.md

----
-title: "Blazor In-place Editor | Custom Animation for a popup"
-component: "In-place Editor"
-description: "This how-to section explains applying animation to the popup by customizing it dynamically in the Blazor In-place Editor component."
----

 # Set custom animation for popup mode

 In popup mode, the In-place Editor is rendered with the Blazor `Tooltip` component.
 You can use the tooltip properties and events to customize the popup by configuring properties using the `InPlaceEditorPopupSettings` tag.